switchlove/pokeclicker-browser-scripts/README.md

 Tampermonkey related Pokéclicker scripts

 ## auto-dungeon.js
    An automated dungeon runner.
-Boss rushes by default.
+Boss rushes by default (see comment in script for disabling).

 ## auto-underground.js
-   WIP
+   An automated Underground miner.
+Bomb's when at 10 energy.
+Optional item mapper (reveals item locations, quote OP).